 Pressure sores stages are many.
-Pressure wounds commonly are found on feet.
+Pressure wounds are commonly found on feet.
 So when looking, doctors view pressure sores on heels.
-Prosecutors are looking for abuse look at pressure sores pictures.
+Prosecutors are looking for abuse looking at pressure sores pictures.
 And this brings us to the million-dollar question.
-What are pressure sores causes?
+What are pressure sores’ causes?

-Many sons and daughters have suspicions over their parent’s care.
+Many sons and daughters have suspicions about their parent’s care.
 After all, mom and dad are seniors now.
 They are in elder care facilities and ready to pass into twilight.

 So this article discusses the causes and symptoms of pressure sores.
 These ailments affect many seniors under nursing care.